 - DO target off-peak hours

-- DO consistently provide journalists with valuable information
+- DO provide journalists with valuable information

 - DO make sure your press release will stand out no matter when you send it